If you’ve ever traveled before, you’re familiar with the fact that getting around is almost impossible without the right kind of luggage.

-When buying a piece of luggage, the main factors that you should be concerned with are the impact resistance of the case and its weight.
+When buying a piece of luggage, the main factors you should be concerned with are the impact resistance of the case and its weight.

 Unlike their soft-surfaced counterparts, hard-sided cases provide a decent level of protection against various external factors.
+You may ask yourself,

 Are they indestructible?